-The 2019 report relies on visions and insights provided by almost 300 Design Thinkers around the world.
+The 2020 report relies on visions and insights provided by more than 400 Design Thinkers around the world.
 Based on a scientific questionnaire, it provides a international overview of the frameworks, practices and tools applied by leading Consulting Organizations

 RESEARCH OBJECTIVES AND TOOLS

-The label “Consulting Organizations” includes all those players that provide Design Thinking services, such as design studios, digital agencies, strategic consultants, and technology developers at a global level.
-To do so, fruitful collaborations between five universities have been undertaken: Politecnico di Milano (Italy), Delft University of Technology (Netherlands), Imperial College Business School (United Kingdom), Reykjavik University (Iceland), and Stockholm School of Economics (Sweden).
-In addition to the overall investigation of several aspects of Design Thinking practices, the goal of this research is to attain useful insights on three main topics: (1) The main approaches adopted by consulting organizations and the related Design Thinking practices; (2) How design thinking practices impact Project Value; (3) How project goals moderate the impact of Design Thinking practices on Project Value.
+The label “Consulting Organizations” includes all those players that provide Design Thinking services, such as design studios, digital agencies, strategic consulting organizations, and technology developers at a global level.
+To do so, fruitful collaborations between six universities have been: Politecnico di Milano (Italy), Delft University of Technology (Netherlands), Imperial College Business School (United Kingdom), Reykjavik University (Iceland), Stockholm School of Economics (Sweden) and College of William & Mary – Raymond A. Mason School of Business (USA).
+In addition to the overall investigation of several aspects of Design Thinking practices, the goal of this research line is to attain useful insights on three main topics: (1) Measure the adoption and the value generated by different Design Thinking approaches; (2) Identification of how the application of Design Thinking can unfold the value of opportunities provided by digital technologies; (3) Analysis of the interplay between 4 kinds of Design Thinking and innovative projects based on digital technologies.

-Aiming to collect a significant amount of qualitative and quantitative data from the Consulting Organizations operating in different countries, the research team designed an extensive questionnaire structured in twelve main sections: Introduction, Profile, Project, Information, Goals, Phases and Practices, Capabilities and Practices, Attitudes and Practices, Value, Briefs, Portfolio, Closing.
-The questionnaire is composed of different types of questions that on average took respondents 45 minutes to complete.
-The overall structure of the questionnaire consists in two introductory sections, seven sections referring to consulting projects based on Design Thinking that the respondents completed in 2018 and with which they were familiar, two sections focusing on the portfolio of all consulting projects based on Design Thinking completed by the units the respondents are a member of, and one final section dedicated to conclusions.
+Aiming to collect a significant amount of qualitative and quantitative data from the Consulting Organizations operating in different countries, the research team designed an extensive questionnaire structured in eleven main sections: Introduction, Profile, Organization of Design, Thinking project, Goals of the Design Thinking project, Practices adopted in the Design Thinking project, Results achieved by the Design Thinking project, Classification of Design Thinking project, Revenues from Consulting Projects based on Design Thinking, Market of Consulting Project based on Design Thinking, Digital Technologies as tools of Design Thinking Closing.
+The questionnaire is composed of different typologies of questions that on average took respondents 30 minutes to complete.
+The overall structure of the questionnaire consists in two introductory sections, five sections referring to consulting projects based on Design Thinking that the respondents completed in 2019 and which they were familiar with, two sections focusing on the portfolio of all consulting projects based on Design Thinking completed by the units the respondents are a member of, one section exploring the role that Digital Technologies can play in supporting the development of Design Thinking projects, and one final section dedicated to conclusions.